 Another product on the market is Principal LED’s Stik (mentioned earlier) that “is 100 percent aluminum extrusion and our Tap Out modules are housed in an IP67 over-molded housing, taking the amount of breakage on a truck or in the field to zero,” says Vincent.

-Available in both 500 or 700 lumens per foot, AgiLight’s RetroRayz LED Light Bar is one more option that is “designed to fit into standard sockets or brackets sold separately for new build signage,” says Dan Miller, AgiLight‘s vice president of national & key accounts.
-In general, customers can expect the life of their LEDs to last roughly 50,000 hours with “way less required maintenance and labor over the lifetime,” according to Miller.
+Available in both 500 or 700 lumens per foot, AgiLight’s RetroRayz LED Light Bar is one more option that is “designed to fit into standard sockets or brackets sold separately for new build signage,” says Dan Miller, Prinicpal LED.
+In general, he says customers can expect the life of their LEDs to last roughly 50,000 hours with “way less required maintenance and labor over the lifetime.”

 Reduced maintenance has long been a primary benefit of LEDs.
 Sign customers have enough to worry about without having to replace bulb after bulb in their illuminated displays.